noopurav/ordertocashsteps/README.md

 - **Flexibility**: Suitable for various application types.

 By leveraging SAP OData APIs, developers can create robust, scalable applications that meet modern enterprise needs.

+## 🌐 Why APIs Matter for Autonomous Agents and Beyond:

+As agents become more autonomous, their ability to interact with enterprise systems through **APIs** has become not just beneficial—but essential.
+This repository demonstrates how to make **SAP transactions accessible to agents** using a combination of the **Power Platform**, **Copilot Studio**, **Azure AI Foundry**, and **SAP OData APIs**.

+In traditional automation setups, **connectors** were used to bridge systems.
+These connectors often relied on **predefined input fields** that required manual data entry or mappings.
+While effective for simple workflows, this model breaks down in the context of autonomous agents.
+Agents are not designed to manually fill out forms or input fields.
+Instead, they require:

+- **Standardized templates** for communication.
+- The ability for **dynamic request generation** based on context and reasoning.

 ## 📦 What's in This Repository